Tachyon-Sonics/ChaosCastle/README.md

 - Scale the bitmap images (for the backgrounds) using the high quality xBRZ algorithm (based on https://github.com/stanio/xbrz-java).
 The Java implementation of that algorithm probably does not run in real-time, but this is not important because the scaling occurs only once at game startup.
 This means that only graphics that are already scaled are used during the game.
 - Scale the sprites with high quality, as they are vector-based.
 Like the bitmap images this is only done once at application startup.
-- Implement an audio mixer that allows for 8 stereo channels.
+- Implement a 48 kHz audio mixer that allows for 8 stereo channels.
 Note however that the sounds are still the original 8 bit and low resolution ones (between 5 - 20 kHz only), so do not expect miracles here.

 Note that while the game had a "Graphics/Settings" menu which allowed you to choose the scaling factor (among other), in the Java version this setting is completely disabled.
 Indeed, the results are better if the original code thinks it is running at x1 scaling, and that scaling is done behind the scene in the Java code.
 The reason is that the scaling logic in the original code did not properly scale the lines.
 With a x2 scaling this was ok.
 But with higher scalings, some sprites just begin to have too thin outlines.